seinecle/codapps/docs/generated-html/subdir/adding-pictures_temp_html.md

 You are now ready to use this pic in your app.
 Let's see how to add it onto a Form:

 == 2.
 Adding a picture to a Form
+//ST: 2.
+Adding a picture to a Form

 The general idea is very simple: place a Component onto the Form, then set the picture as the background of this Component.